-Original cast member Lonny Price directs this fascinating and bittersweet documentary about the short-lived 1981 Stephen Sondheim musical Merrily We Roll Along.
-Price splices never-before-seen rehearsal footage alongside interviews with Sondheim, Harold Prince, and original cast members including Jason Alexander, Tonya Pinkins, Jim Walton, Ann Morrison, and more.
+Original cast member Lonny Price directs this fascinating and bittersweet documentary about the short-lived 1981 Stephen Sondheim-George Furth musical Merrily We Roll Along.
+Price splices never-before-seen rehearsal footage alongside interviews with Sondheim, director Harold Prince, and original cast members including Jason Alexander, Tonya Pinkins, Jim Walton, Ann Morrison, and more.
 (96 minutes)

 CAROL CHANNING: LARGER THAN LIFE

-A fitting tribute to a beloved Broadway legend, filmmaker and Broadway producer Dori Berinstein chronicles the life, loves, and historic career of Tony winner Carol Channing in this 2012 film.
-From her San Francisco childhood, to her 1941 Broadway debut (at age 19) and her iconic performance in Hello, Dolly!, Channing recounts the highs and lows of a life spent on the stage.
+A fitting tribute to a beloved Broadway legend, filmmaker and Broadway producer Dori Berinstein (The Prom, Legally Blonde The Musical) directs this chronicle of the life, loves, and historic career of Tony winner Carol Channing in this 2012 film.
+From her San Francisco childhood, to her 1941 Broadway debut (at age 20) and her iconic performance in Hello, Dolly!, Channing recounts the highs and lows of a life spent on the stage.
 Channing opens up about her personal life, including her four marriages and her relationship with her son.
 Showbiz groundbreakers, including Lily Tomlin, Chita Rivera, Debbie Reynolds, Phyllis Diller and more, offer heartfelt tributes celebrating Channing’s singular talent.
-(87 minutes)
+(88 minutes)

-Available on: iTunes, Amazon Video, YouTube, Vudu and Google Play
+Available on: Dramatic Forces, iTunes, Amazon Prime, YouTube, Vudu, and Google Play

 ORIGINAL CAST ALBUM: COMPANY